bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 ## Alternative Styling and additional Elements

 [Attributes](/doc/attribute)
 : are HTML attributes in single curly braces placed after Markdown elements.
-They are introduced on the pages of the specific element, whose appearance they alter, or in the chapter [Attributes]({{< relref "attribute" >}}) if they are of general use.
+They are introduced on the pages of the specific element, whose appearance they alter, or in the chapter [Attributes]({{< relref "doc/attribute" >}}) if they are of general use.

 [Replacements](/doc/replace)
 : are shorthands in single curly braces.
 They refer to the few less important inline HTML elements, which have no counterpart in Hugo’s Markdown.

 [Shortcodes](/doc/shortcode)
 : are enclosed in two curly braces and angle brackets — like `{{</* shortcode */>}}`.
 They can take input parameters and allow to extend Markdown with arbitrary HTML structures.
-They are a kind of superpower, but tend to get complicated.
-Perplex includes some shortcodes, but only in those cases, where a _replacement_ or an _attribute_ is insufficient.
+They are powerful but tend to get complicated quick.
+Perplex includes some shortcodes, but only in those cases, where a replacement or an attribute is insufficient.
 If Hugo already provides a built-in shortcode, its established syntax is preserved as good as possible.
 {.dl-loose}

 ## Structured by YAML